Nay Pyi Taw International Airport: Construction

 The total area of the ground, first and second floors of the building is 63,000 square meters.

 2025 earthquake

 A runway, the airport and two aircraft were damaged when a violent earthquake struck Myanmar on 28 March 2025.
 The airport was temporarily closed as a result of the earthquake.
-An air traffic control tower collapsed, killing all of the six staff on duty.
+The air traffic control tower collapsed, killing all of the six staff on duty.
 The airport along with Mandalay International Airport were reopened and local travel services were resumed on April 4 and 5.

 Expansion plans

 Further expansions are planned, and at their completion, the airport will have two runways and three terminals with modern facilities.
 The next two phases are:

 The second phase of the expansion project includes adding an apron measuring 1200 feet × 1200 feet in front of the already-constructed airport building, an apron where VIP aircraft park and building four more boarding bridges at the airport building for passengers, a flight catering building, a government complex and an airport maintenance base.

 The third phase includes adding 17 more boarding bridges, a dual parallel taxiway measuring 1200 ft × 100 ft, a runway measuring 12000 ft × 100 ft in front of the airport building, a set of dual parallel taxiway measuring 12,000 ft × 100 ft, four taxiways measuring 650 ft × 100 ft, four taxiways measuring 550 ft × 100 ft and an apron for cargo planes.
 After the third phase is completed, the airport will be able to cope with 10.5 million passengers annually and it will be more modern and sophisticated than Yangon International Airport and Mandalay International Airport.